Dragon Spirit: Development and release

 Dragon Spirit was released in Japan by Namco on May 15, 1987, later licensed to Atari Games for release in North America.
 The game's music was composed by Shinji Hosoe, originally a graphic designer for the company.
 After asking Wonder Momo composer "Yudate" how to add music to the game code, he inserted many of his tracks during his own time — once the development team behind the game found out, he was automatically assigned as the game's composer.
 During its development, Namco was low on composers as many of them went to work on Genpei Tōma Den, allowing Hosoe to be able to compose the music himself.

-Graphics were created by "Tatsuya", who had previously produced character artwork for Rolling Thunder — after taking interest in the game's enemy designs, the team assigned him as the lead artist.
-Tatsuya listened to Hosoe's music when he was low on ideas for enemy or background designs.
-Hosoe's music was accidentally wiped from the hardware around midway through the development process, forcing him to start over again.
-After the first set of arcade boards were released, Hosoe remade the game's music in hopes it could be reused for a re-issue of the hardware, however his idea was scrapped by Namco due to high production costs.
+Graphics were created by Tatsuya Ishikawa, who had previously produced character artwork for Rolling Thunder — after taking interest in the game's enemy designs, the team assigned him as the lead artist.
+Ishikawa listened to Hosoe's music when he was low on ideas for enemy or background designs.
+Hosoe's music was accidentally wiped from the hardware around midway through the development process, forcing him to start over.
+After the first set of arcade boards were released, Hosoe remade the game's music in hopes it could be reused for a re-issue of the hardware, but his idea was scrapped by Namco due to high production costs.

 In North America and Europe, Dragon Spirit was ported to several home consoles and computers, including the Atari ST, Commodore 64, Amiga, ZX Spectrum and Amstrad CPC.
 In Japan, Namco ported the game to the Sharp X68000 and PC-Engine, the latter being published in North America by NEC for the TurboGrafx-16.
 Dragon Spirit is included in several Namco video game compilations, such as Namco Museum Vol. 5 (1997), Namco Museum 50th Anniversary (2005), Namco Museum Virtual Arcade (2008) and Namco Museum Essentials (2009).
 The TurboGrafx-16 conversion was digitally re-released onto the Wii Virtual Console in 2007, while the arcade version was released in 2009 exclusively in Japan.
 A version for Japanese mobile phones was released in 2003.
-On March 3, 2022, it was announced that the arcade version of Dragon Spirit is scheduled to be released under the Arcade Archives label for the Nintendo Switch and PlayStation 4 courtesy of Hamster Corporation (the current rights owner of Nihon Bussan's, UPL's, and NMK's games).
+An arcade version of Dragon Spirit was released under the Arcade Archives label for the Nintendo Switch and PlayStation 4 in 2022.